Showing posts with label Kanagambaram (கனகாம்பரம்) Ku. Pa. Raja Gopalan.. Show all posts

 3

-But Saratha thought that he was talking only about Kanagambaram flower.
+But Saratha thought that he was talking only about the Kanagambaram flower.
 She decided to depreciate his urban culture in front of him at that juncture.

 “It was you who told me that I must behave like urban women.
 Or else it will be shameful for you.
 Didn’t you say that?”
 Saratha told this as she was carefully watching the facial expressions of Mani.

-“Does it mean that you can bring a third person into the house and ask him to sit here” Mani poured out his heart in words, in anger.
+“Does it mean that you can bring a third person into the house and ask him to sit here?”
+Mani poured out his heart in words, in anger.

 Mani was stunned at this display of magnificent wrath.
-He went inside the room like a beaten dog, sat on a chair, picked up a book and pretended as if he was seriously reading it.
+He went inside the room like a beaten dog, sat on a chair, picked up a book, and pretended as if he was seriously reading it.

 When the clock struck seven, Ramu came there.
 Despite Mani’s earnest efforts to be jovial, the situation remained grim.
 Immediately upon his arrival, Ramu asked him, “Mani, I came to meet you in the morning.
 Where had you gone?”

-“Was it you who came in the morning?” asking this, Mani delved into silence.
+“Was it you who came in the morning?”
+Asking this, Mani delved into silence.

-“Mani, as I was seriously surprised, I even forgot to tell my name” Ramu’s throat seemed to have got choked up.
+“Mani, as I was seriously surprised, I even forgot to tell my name.”
+Ramu’s throat seemed to have got choked up.
 Mani was sitting, with his head looking down.
 He couldn’t speak anything.
 Both the friends remained silent for minutes.
 Ramu could understand the situation.
 He got up quickly.

 “Mani, let me take leave.
 I just came here to tell you this.”